6 Formulas and Functions

 Task 6.13 File: Repayment.xlsx

-1. Open the file and format the cells as shown in Figure 6.21.
+1. Open the file and format the cells as shown in .

-2. Select cell B4, insert the function PMT (category Financial) and specify the arguments as shown in Figure 6.22.
+2. Select cell B4, insert the PMT function (from the Financial category) and enter the arguments as shown in .

 Figure 6.22: Arguments for function PMT.

-Because the period in this example is in months and not in years, the annual rate must be divided by 12 and the number of years must be multiplied by 12.
+Because the period in this example is in months rather than years, the annual interest rate must be divided by 12, and the number of years must be multiplied by 12.

 1. Click OK.

-The answer -2109.64 appears.
-Because the result is an amount to be paid, so a debt, Excel displays this as a negative number.
-That is, in a red font and with a minus sign.
+The result -2109.64 appears.
+Because this is an amount to be paid (a debt), Excel displays it as a negative number, shown in red font and with a minus sign.

 6.12 Calculating Number of Periods